-Join Adam Wilbert for an in-depth discussion in this video Creating a foreign key relationship in SSMS, part of Database Fundamentals: Storage.
+Join Adam Wilbert for an in-depth discussion in this video Creating a foreign key relationship in SSMS, part of Database Foundations: Storage.

 - Creating a foreign key on an already existing table using SQL Data Definition Language is nearly identical to adding a primary key to a table.
 Let's add another Foreign Key Relationship between the CustomersCreditCard table and the CreditCardDetails table.
 First, let's go ahead and explore both of those here inside of our Object Explorer.
 In the CustomerCreditCards table, we have the fields, CustomerID and CreditCardNumber.
 And in the CreditCardDetails table, I've got another field here called CreditCardNumber as well.
 In the CreditCardDetails table, the CardNumber is the primary key.